MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/term-collections/bits-bytes-terms.md

 In those cases, or after you’ve spelled out the term on the first mention, it’s OK to use abbreviations for *-bit* or *-byte* terms.
 Use abbreviations only with numbers in specific measurements, such as 128 TB.

-  - Insert a space between the abbreviation and the numeral, or hyphenate if the measurement modifies a noun.
+  - Insert a space between the abbreviation and the numeral, or hyphenate if the measurement modifies a noun.<br />
     **Examples**
 512 gigabytes (GB) of RAM
 From 1 GB to a maximum of 2 GB